 Lech is one of the most exclusive ski resorts in the world (once claiming kings were guests and guests were kings) with a determination to give its customers the best at all times.

 Lech, in the Austrian Arlberg region, is probably the most exclusive resort in the Alps - in every sense of the word.
-Not only does Lech's core clientele consist of the rich and the famous who reserve rooms in its many luxury hotels a year or so ahead, but the resort literally excludes other skiers when it considers its ski area to be full.
-Once 14,000 lift tickets have been sold for any given day, the tills are closed and illuminated signs are switched on on the motorways warning day-trip skiers not to bother coming to Lech.
-A policy of limiting lift ticket sales would be an anathema to most lift companies in the world.
-But Lech is confident of its own success and is therefore prepared to put the skiing comfort of its valued hotel guests ahead of a little extra revenue from day visitors.
+Once 14,000 lift tickets have been sold for any given day (or significantly more at peak times), the tills are closed and illuminated signs are switched on, on the motorways warning day-trip skiers not to bother coming.
+Lech is so confident of its own success and is prepared to put the skiing comfort of its valued hotel guests ahead of a little extra revenue from day visitors.
 The policy obviously works, since Lech has an extraordinarily high proportion of guests who return faithfully year after year.

 Lech gained another claim to fame as the resort where the ski scenes in the movie Bridget Jones: The Edge of Reason were filmed.
 Although it's possible to watch the film without noticing exactly where the ski scenes are set, the resort's marketing department nevertheless made much of the association.

-Situated in what in winter is usually a dead-end valley, Lech is a pretty and compact village where development has been carefully planned and monitored over the years.
+Situated in, what in winter is usually a dead-end valley, Lech is a pretty and compact village where development has been carefully planned and monitored over the years.
 Although there are lots of hotels, some of them quite large, they have all been built in the chalet style and are therefore usually attractive and quite unobtrusive.
 Most of the action takes place around the main street which runs alongside the river Lech and is crossed by several bridges, one of them a quaint wooden covered construction and another modern one which improved access from the centre of the village to the start of the Schlegelkopf lifts.
-Cars are really unnecessary here and visitors are strongly discouraged from using them during their stay.
-An exemplary day-and-night free shuttle bus service effectively provides for all your transport needs.

 At the beginning of the season Lech has a tradition of hosting big Season Opening parties on the first weekend of each winter.
 These include various concerts and parties as well as a spectacular firework display.
 Later in the season, highlights from the nearby Summer Bregenz Opera Festival are staged at the foot of the slopes.